daveharmon/Southwest-Checkin/README.md

 # Southwest-Checkin
-An easy python script to check into your Southwest flight using ChromeDriver and Selenium
+An easy python script to continuously retry checking into your Southwest flight using ChromeDriver and Selenium.
+Effectively checking you in at the moment it becomes available!

 ### Example
 	python southwest_checkin.py -c TESTER -f Testy -l McTest